 Step 5: Monitor progress

-From the master sheet, you can now easily track the progress of all the tasks from the Gantt tab.
+You can now easily track the progress of all the tasks from the Gantt sheet.

 And there you have it!
-You now have a self-sufficient workflow that effectively updates and helps manage all of your project management needs.
 With the number of hours you save using this Sheetgo template, you can now invest this time into other important aspects of your business.